Do you love running your fan, but are worried it might be increasing your utility bills a lot?

 #3 Keep the Fan Well Oiled and Clean

-Proper maintenance is one of the key elements to ensure that your ceiling fan is working as expected and not drawing excess power.
-Keeping your appliance well-oiled and clean can go a long way in increasing the energy efficiency and lifespan of the unit.
+Keeping your ceiling fan well-oiled and clean can go a long way in increasing the energy efficiency and lifespan of the unit.

 How so?
 Great question!